ansys/pymechanical/doc/source/user_guide_embedding/globals.rst

    globals().update(global_variables(app))

-By default enums, such as `SelectionTypeEnum` or `LoadDefineBy` are not included in these global variables, because there are thousands of them.
+Some enum types are available when scripting inside of mechanical, such as `SelectionTypeEnum` or `LoadDefineBy`.
+Because thes number in the thousands, by default, these enums are not included in these global variables.
 To include enums, set the second argument of `global_variables`` to True.

 .. code:: python